| Feedback | Asking users for parameter values |

 Parameter prompt Criteria Description

-Enter product name (partial) Like [Enter product name (partial)] & "*" The user can enter any number of characters at the start of the name
+Enter product name (partial) Like [Enter product name (partial)] & "*" The user can enter any number of characters at the start of the name, or none to return every record

 Enter a code (wildcards permitted) Like [Enter a code (wildcards permitted)] The user is expected to enter a string and include any required *? wildcard characters